srenault/playstory/README.md

 *README currently in work*

+# Pre requirements
+This app works with play 2.1-SNAPSHOT.
+At the moment, you must checkout at this commit : a61a48e35a4c6c0e0d28966c84bcbbd0d4d4014a.

 # PlayStory #

 PlayStory is an app that receive logs over HTTP, persist them in MongoDB and display them in a Web page in real time.